 Town Ambassador/Contact: Debbie Robinson Phone: (740) 432-2022 firstname.lastname@example.org

 Conveniently located off I-70 and Route 40 (National Road) in Northeastern Ohio is the charming town of Cambridge.
-Formally a frequent stop for travelers on the National Road, the town has formed a reputation as a great place to stop with it’s unique shops and classic staples.
-But in the last decade, Cambridge has truly come into its own with an event owned by all its citizens, the Dicken’s Victorian Village.
+Formally a frequent stop for travelers on the National Road, the town has formed a reputation as a great place to stop with its unique shops and classic staples.
+But in the last decade, Cambridge has truly come into its own with an event owned by all Cambridge citizens, the Dickens Victorian Village.

 A Community Unites

-The Dicken’s Victorian Village was the brain child of local Bob Ley.
-It became what we see today from the work of several key volunteers, including then Cambridge business owner Jonett Haberfield, and Debbie Robinson (Guernsey County Visitors and Convention Bureau) to name a few.
+The Dicken’s Victorian Village was the brainchild of local Bob Ley.
+It became what we see today from the work of several key volunteers, including then Cambridge business owner Jonett Haberfield, and Debbie Robinson of the Guernsey County Visitors and Convention Bureau to name a few.
 Make sure to check out Bob’s message on how this idea came to be here.